- There are no serious side effects of using emergency contraceptive pills

 There are two types of hormonal emergency contraception; one which has to be taken within three days of unprotected sex, and the other within five days.
 The non-hormonal coil (IUD) is the most effective emergency contraception if inserted up to five days after unprotected sex.

-The EC pill is by far the most popular method of emergency contraception, and can be bought without prescription from most pharmacies.
+The emergency contraceptive pill is by far the most popular method of emergency contraception, and can be bought without prescription from most pharmacies.

 **can make earlier or later